What is reactive attachment disorder (RAD)?

-RAD develops when a child’s most basic needs for nurturing, affection, and comfort have not been met.
+RAD develops when a child’s most basic needs for nurturing, affection, and comfort haven’t been met.
 This stops them from forming healthy relationships with others.

 As children with RAD grow older, they may develop either disinhibited or inhibited behavior.
 Some children develop both.

-Signs of this type of behavior include:
+Symptoms of this type of behavior include:

-- attention seeking from everyone, even strangers
+- attention-seeking from everyone, even strangers

 - frequent requests for help